 The capital projects in progress represent in the amount spent on the installation and operation of the Alpha and Beta Factory in Dammam.
-85% of the installation work in the factory has been completed, and the month of March 2020 has been set for trial operation with continuing of the rest of the installations for important devices, but due to the global situation of the Corona pandemic, and the suspension of most activities, the rest of the factory's work has been postponed until 2022.
+85% of the installation work in the factory has been completed, and the month of March 2020 has been set for trial operation with continuing of the rest of the installations for important devices, but due to the global situation of the Corona pandemic, and the suspension of most activities.
+During the year 2022, the company obtained a study to re-evaluate the factory and is currently reviewing this study submitted to it.